The Essence of Lombardian Cuisine

 Schiacciatina Mantovana

 Schiacciatina Mantovana is a crunchy, square-shaped flatbread from the province of Mantua.
-Also known as chisolina, the ancient bread originated in the peasant traditions of the province when the Gonzaga family ruled the area between the 14th to 18th centuries.
-Called schizzadas at the time, the farmers would bring schiacciatina with them to the countryside for sustenance during a long day’s work.
-Traditionally, schizzadas dough was made from flour, water, and salt, then cooked under the hearth’s ashes; however, today, it is made from flour, water, yeast, salt, lard, and olive oil.
+Also known as chisolina, the ancient bread originated in the peasant traditions of the province when the Gonzaga family ruled the area between the 14th and 18th centuries.
+Called schizzadas at the time, the farmers would bring schiacciatina to the countryside for sustenance during a long day’s work.
+Traditionally, schizzadas dough was made from flour, water, and salt, then cooked under the hearth’s ashes; today, it is made from flour, water, yeast, salt, lard, and olive oil.

 Michetta